CAR 2023 - Advancing Imaging Care Through Innovation

 This meeting is designed for all general and subspecialty radiologists as well as radiology residents and fellows whose work involves performing or interpreting images, determining appropriateness, and using advanced equipment and tools to help guide therapeutic decision-making and help improve clinical outcomes.

-After attending CAR 2021, participants will be able to:
+After attending and actively participating in the CAR 2023 ASM, participants will be able to:

-- Identify and implement practical strategies to improve the management of radiology departments in community hospitals and clinics.
+- Identify and implement practical strategies to improve patient management as part of a multi-disciplinary team.

 CanMEDS roles: Collaborator, Communicator, Leader, Professional

-- Recognize, identify and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, musculoskeletal, abdominal (GI/GU), thoracic and cardiac imaging.
+- Recognize, identify, and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, interventional radiology musculoskeletal, breast and chest imaging.